Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-While there are no limits to the number of life insurance policies you can have, there’s a limit to the total amount of life insurance coverage you can have at one time.
-Most people can qualify for a maximum between 10 and 30 times their annual income, depending on their age.
+While there are no limits to the number of life insurance policies you can have, there’s a maximum to the total dollar amount of life insurance coverage you can have in place at one time.
+Most people can qualify for a maximum amount between 10 and 30 times their annual income, depending on their age.

-Depending on your life circumstances and financial responsibilities, one life insurance policy may not be the best way to get the coverage you need.
+Because your life circumstances and financial responsibilities can change over the course of your lifetime, one life insurance policy might not be the best way to set up your life insurance coverage.
 Instead, you can put different policies in place at different times to accommodate your budget, or to protect you through different life stages.

 Key takeaways

-• You can have multiple life insurance policies at the same time.
-There are no legal restrictions to prevent you from getting more than one policy.
+• There are no legal restrictions to prevent you from getting more than one policy at the same time.

 • There’s a limit to the total amount of coverage you can get, regardless of the number of policies you have.
-The limit is usually tied to your income and age.
-The younger you are, the higher your coverage limit will be.
+The limit is usually based on your income and age.

-• Covering new financial responsibilities like buying a house or having a child, supplementing a group life insurance policy, or helping to pay for funeral costs are some of the reasons why you may want to have multiple life insurance policies.
+• Covering new financial responsibilities like buying a house or having a child, supplementing a group life insurance policy, or helping to pay for funeral costs are some of the reasons why you may want to set up more than one life insurance policy.

 The main reason to buy life insurance in the first place is to provide a financial safety net for your loved ones in the event of your death.
 But as your family grows and your financial obligations evolve, getting multiple policies may be the best way to meet that goal.